TritonDataCenter/rfd/rfd/0002/README.md

 ## Don't we already have that?

-Nope.
-We support the equivalent of `--log-driver json-file` not including the rotation options.
+No. We support the equivalent of `--log-driver json-file` not including the rotation options.
 We also (recently) support the `--log-driver none`.
 What we don't support is any of the network logging drivers.